Skip to main content

 Graduate Studies in English

-NOTE: The Department alternates incoming cohorts between Literature, Theory Cultural Studies (LTC) and Rhetoric and Composition (RC) programs.
-We admitted students to our LTC program to begin their graduate studies in Fall 2023.
-We will be admitting a new cohort of RC students to begin their graduate studies in 2024-2025.
-Students interested in the LTC program will be able to apply again for 2025-2026.
+NOTE: The Department alternates incoming cohorts between Literature, Theory, Cultural Studies (LTC) and Rhetoric and Composition (RC) programs.
+We are now admitting students for LTC to begin in Fall 2025 (academic year 2025–26).
 Find out how to apply.

 US News & World Report ranks Purdue’s English Department among the top 50 graduate programs in the nation.
 Since 2018, over 70% of our PhDs have found academic jobs.

 Graduate teaching assistants (GTAs) have opportunities to teach introductory composition in our renowned ICaP program, as well as professional writing, film studies, literature courses, creative writing, and more.
-In addition, research fellowships and other assistantships—such as working for the Purdue OWL, on-campus writing lab (see video here where format students talk about working at the Writing Lab and how it contributed to their current jobs), or CROW (Corpus & Repository of Writing) Lab—offer alternative, valuable academic opportunities.
+In addition, research fellowships and other assistantships—such as working for the Purdue OWL, on-campus writing lab (see video here where format students talk about working at the Writing Lab and how it contributed to their current jobs)—offer alternative, valuable academic opportunities.

 The Department’s prestigious academic journal, MFS Modern Fiction Studies, recently introduced its own one-year teaching assistantship, awarded to a graduate student who demonstrates “outstanding potential in 20th and/or 21st century literary studies.”
 (Find out more about the MFS named TA line.)